davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 ## General Remarks

-- [ ] The bibliography is OK, though I am a bit confused as to why Yuksel's PhD thesis is referenced, instead of the related paper:
+- [x] The bibliography is OK, though I am a bit confused as to why Yuksel's PhD thesis is referenced, instead of the related paper: ✅ 2025-01-10

 @article{Yuksel2007,
    author       = {Cem Yuksel and Donald H. House and John Keyser},